B07901087/PLT-code-generator/README.txt

 3.
 make install, or
-manually copy the code you want
+manually copy the code you want (make install-2, make install-3-0, make install-3-1, make install-4 are also provided)

 4.
 move the huangemmplt_stratus into the ESP folder: "esp/accelerators/stratus_hls/.", where esp is the folder of your esp installation